Moran296/macrobatics/README.md

 * Bonus - show real example of this technique in nrf log?

 ### Overloading by type of argument
-WIP
-- talk about _Generic in C11
+- Talk about _Generic in C11

 ## Code generation with X macros
 WIP